-Bridget Kennedy will spend one month based at Heritage Centre Bellingham in summer 2021.
-For now read a little more about her practice and her initial plans.
+Bridget Kennedy spent one month based at Heritage Centre Bellingham in July 2021.
+Below you can find out more about Bridget’s practice, initial plans, and her experience whilst undertaking the residency.

 A consideration of timescales, so evident in the shaping of the land through geology, weather and decades of human endeavour permeates my creative process.
 This takes me into areas such as archaeology, ecology and geology.
 I use installation, sculpture, photography and video as tools with which to investigate my subject matter.
 The objects that I make combine traditional craft-based, hand making methods with Fine Art techniques and a DIY approach to construction.
 Each work is individually tailored to a site or a specific set of circumstances, so I am constantly expanding the range of materials and processes that I use.